 Good example of (relatively) fitted up top, loose down below.
 Check out Greg’s Instagram; this man knows how to play with clothing silhouettes and proportions.

 This is a good way to dip your toe in the water, so to speak, of looser fitting clothing.
-The easiest combo to try first would be a relaxed top (anything from a T-
+The easiest combo to try first would be a relaxed top (anything from a T-shirt to a sweatshirt to an oversized outerwear piece) and a slim / fitted pair of pants.

 Loose, Relaxed Fits and The Smart Sharp Style Aesthetic

-It’s easy to see how wearing looser, more relaxed fits can work with a casual wardrobe consisting of T-
+It’s easy to see how wearing looser, more relaxed fits can work with a casual wardrobe consisting of T-shirts, denim, chinos, sweatshirts, and outerwear.

 But how does this play into your smart, sharp style?